wasmerio/wasmer.io/_posts/gpt-4-at-wasmer.md

 I believe that today's cutting-edge and blazingly fast innovations will fuel the advancement of knowledge and computing in the future.
 Embracing these technologies is essential for our growth as developers, managers, and as individuals.

-Another example of progression is the transition from bare metal to hypervisors, virtual machines, Docker, and now the WebAssembly System Interface (WASI).
+Another example of progression is the transition from bare metal to hypervisors, virtual machines, Docker, and now WebAssembly.
 This evolutionary journey is shaping the future of technology.
 Therefore, at Wasmer, we are dedicated to being at the forefront of these advancements, ensuring that we continue to pave the way for a brighter, more efficient tomorrow.